digiteg/esp_testing_demo/src2/README.md

 **_Test runner_**: test runner is a component that organizes the execution of tests and provides the result to the user.

+# Basic overview
-# Different libraries and frameworks for unit testing on Python - overview
+Different libraries and frameworks for unit testing on Python:
-- Unittest - The most popular library for unit testing in Python 
+- **Unittest** - The most popular library for unit testing in Python 
-- PyTest  - is an open-source Python-based testing framework.
+- **PyTest**  - is an open-source Python-based testing framework.
 It is designed for all-purpose testing and has the capability for Functional and API testing
-- Robot - The Robot framework is also used for Robotic Process Automation (RPA).
+- **Robot** - The Robot framework is also used for Robotic Process Automation (RPA).
-- Django - allows writing automated testing for modern web development.
+- **Django** - allows writing automated testing for modern web development.
-- Flask - provides ample opportunity to test your web application using tests and by processing local context variables.
+- **Flask** - provides ample opportunity to test your web application using tests and by processing local context variables.

 ## Why PyTest ?
 - More pythonic way of writing your tests.